 Choosing Your Dive Destination

 In theory, the quality of a dive course should be the same all over the world — after all, scuba instructors are certified through international agencies with standardized training methods.
 However, the reality is that there are good and bad dive centers and instructors everywhere.
-Cheap doesn’t necessarily mean poor quality — but it is important that you research your options carefully to make sure you’re not saving a few dollars by sacrificing on safety.
+Cheap doesn’t necessarily mean poor quality, but it is important that you research your options carefully to make sure you’re not saving a few dollars by compromising on safety.

 Important Things to Consider